obscurecat64/obscurecat64.github.io/content/blog/react-learnings-1/index.md

 ---
-title: Don't do this!
+title: Functional components inside render?
 date: "2022-01-20T14:39:09.132Z"
 ---

-Hi :)

-For this post I'd to share what you should probably not do which is to define (and use) functional components inside `render()`.
+For this post I'd to share why you should probably not define (and use) functional components inside `render()`.

-Today Gan and I were discussing whether or not it is okay to write code like this:
+So let's start by asking ourselves if it is okay to write code like this:

 ```
 const App = () => {